Grunet/a11y-analytics/README.md

 The initial synchronous work done by the snippet takes approximately 10 plus or minus 3 milliseconds, roughly.

-The snippet itself currently weighs in at approximately 2.5 kilobytes (approximately 1.1 kilobytes when compressed with gzip)
+The snippet itself currently weighs in at approximately 2.0 kilobytes (approximately 900 bytes when compressed with gzip)

 ## Build Pipeline